bpython/bpython/doc/sphinx/source/contributing.rst

 See our section about the :ref:`community` for a list of resources.

-`#bpython` on freenode is particularly useful, but you might have to wait for a while to get a question answered depending on the time of day.
+`#bpython <irc://irc.freenode.net/bpython>`_ on Freenode is particularly useful, but you might have to wait for a while to get a question answered depending on the time of day.

 Getting your development environment set up
 -------------------------------------------